MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/pgrade-process-from-rhel79-to-8X-on-sap-hana-apps.md

 ms.custom: sap:VM Admin - Linux (Guest OS), linux-related-content
 ---

-# How to Perform a `leapp` upgrade from RHEL 7.9 to 8.X for SAP-HANA and SAPAPPS PAYG.
+# How to Perform a leapp upgrade from RHEL 7.9 to 8.x for SAP-HANA and SAPAPPS PAYG virtual machines.

 **Applies to:** :heavy_check_mark: Linux VMs